-Inspire Engagement With Eye-catching Content
+Inspire Engagement With Eye-Catching Content

 People love pictures and videos.
 In fact, 69% of people would prefer to learn about a product or service by watching a video.
-And with MMS marketing, you can send more engaging content right to your audience’s phones.
+And with MMS messaging, you can send more engaging content right to your audience’s phones.

-On average, MMS messages get 300% more engagement than text-only messages.
+On average, MMS messages get 300% more engagement than text-only SMS messages.
 That’s an impressive boost for a channel that already offers an incredible open rate of 98%.

 Send More Shareable Messages

 MMS messaging not only motivates your audience to engage with your texts’ CTAs and links.
 They also inspire customers to share your messages with others.
-A recent study showed that users are 8x more likely to share an MMS than a plain-text SMS.
+A recent study showed that users are 8x more likely to share an MMS message than a plain-text SMS.